$RO(C_2\times C_2)$-graded cohomology ring of a point and applications: Introduction

-One of the main theorems of this paper is the following: \begin{theorem} We have a $\MMt$-algebra isomorphism The description of the cohomology classes is given in Section 3.
+One of the main theorems of this paper is the following: \begin{theorem} We have a $\MMt$-algebra isomorphism

 The component $nilpotents_1$ has only zero products among its elements, contains only nilpotents and it is completely described in Section 5.

-This is a subring in with $nilpotents_1\subset nilpotents_2$ a strict inclusion and the isomorphism in the display being $\MMt$-algebra isomorphism.
-The elements of $nilpotents_2$ are nilpotent, but do not necessary have zero products and are described in Section 3.
+It is strictly contained in the component $nilpotents_2$ from Theorem \ref{M1}.
+The non-nilpotent component coincides with the non-nilpotent component of Theorem \ref{M1}.
+This is Theorem \ref{d1}. \end{theorem}

-Some of the non-trivial multiplications in the above rings are given in the Appendix, but in general the problem is tedious and we chose to describe only those multiplications that are needed in our main results. \end{theorem} This is a vast generalization of Voevodsky's description of the motivic cohomology of real numbers as the positive cone of the $RO(C_2)$-graded cohomology of a point.
-Indeed, if we consider integer indexes and the corresponding realization monomorphism in the theorem above we obtain Voevodsky's identification of motivic cohomology of real numbers with the positive cone of $RO(C_2)$ graded cohomology of a point.
+Theorem \ref{1st} is a vast generalization of Voevodsky's description of the motivic cohomology of real numbers as the positive cone of the $RO(C_2)$-graded cohomology of a point.
+Indeed, if we consider only integer indexes and the corresponding realization monomorphism in the theorem above we obtain Voevodsky's identification of motivic cohomology of real numbers with the positive cone of $RO(C_2)-$graded cohomology of a point.
 The above result is a conclusion of Sections 3 and 5.

-In Section 4 we apply the results of Section 3 to determine the $RO(C_2\times \Sigma_2)$-graded cohomology ring of $E_{\Sigma_2}C_2$ which is the complex realization of the motivic space $\EG C_2$ over real numbers and an homotopically important $C_2\times \Sigma_2$ topological space.
-This is a generalization of the computation of the integer graded cohomology subring of $E_{\Sigma_2}C_2$ that was determined in \cite{Kr} and \cite{HK1}.
-The latest was based on Voevodsky's computation of the motivic cohomology ring of $\mathbf{B}C_2$, yet more evidence of the interplay between motivic homotopy ideas and $C_2$-equivariant homotopy ideas.
+In Section 4 we apply the results of Section 3 to determine the $RO(C_2\times \Sigma_2)$-graded cohomology ring of the $\Sigma_2$-equivariant universal space free $C_2$ space $E_{\Sigma_2}C_2$ which is the complex realization of the motivic space $\EG C_2=colim_n \mathbb{A}(n\sigma)\setminus\{0\}$ over real numbers and an homotopically important $C_2\times \Sigma_2$ topological space.
+This is a generalization (and an independent proof) of the computation of the integer graded cohomology subring of $E_{\Sigma_2}C_2$ that was determined in \cite{Kr} and \cite{HK1}.
+The proof of the latest in \cite{Kr} was based on Voevodsky's computation of the motivic cohomology ring of $\mathbf{B}C_2$, yet more evidence of the interplay between motivic homotopy ideas and $C_2$-equivariant homotopy ideas.
+The idea of computation of $RO(C_2\times\Sigma_2)-$graded cohomology of $E_{\Sigma_2}C_2$ relies on studying the cohomological properties of the $C_2\times \Sigma_2$-topological isotropy cofiber sequence

+Moreover, for both $RO(C_2\times \Sigma_2)$ graded cohomologies of a point and $E_{\Sigma_2}C_2$ we determine all the levels of their corresponding cohomology Mackey functor in Subsections 3.2 and 4.1.

-One of the main theorems of Section 3 is the following (this result was already used in \cite{DV1}): \begin{theorem} As rings,
+One of the main theorems of Section 4 is the following (this result was already used in \cite{DV1}): \begin{theorem} As rings,